meshmakers/octo-tools/docs/developerGuide/gettingStarted/intro.md

 git clone git@github.com:meshmakers/octo-tools.git
 ```

-Add to your Powershell Profile the Octo Mesh profile by extending the profile.
+Add to your Powershell Profile the OctoMesh profile by extending the profile.
 In this case we use Visual Studio Code so we expect that code is available in your PATH environment variable.

 ```powershell
 code $PROFILE